gheorghitamutu/QSS2023/Project/docs/User-Guide.md

 ## Conclusion

 This user guide manual has provided an overview of the application, including student and teacher management, room availability, session details, timeslot configuration, and timetable generation.
 Use this manual as a reference to efficiently navigate and utilize the Timetable Generator to create well-organized and optimized timetables for your institution.

-#### Contributions:
-Nechita Roberta - Use Case Diagram and UseCase Documentation; FrontEnd part; Functional testing on frontend part (adding both pre- and post-conditions); Backend integration on frontend;
-Document the personal implementation with java doc comment in order to generate the tech report; User-Guide Manual.

-Rosu Radu-Andrei - Use Case Diagram and UseCase Documentation; Timetable HTML Generation part; Backend integration on generator; Generator integration to frontend;
-Unit Tests for multiple services (Disciplines, Rooms, Sessions, StudentGroups, Teachers); Preconditions, Postconditions and Invariants for all HTML Generator classes and methods;
-Document the personal implementation with javadoc comments; User-Guide Manual.